ioerror/vula/contrib/README.ipv6.overview.md

 We conclude that it is possible to register a prefix, though it is not required, and so we have registered `fdff:ffff:ffdf::/48` for use as the default IPv6 peer address.
-We call a vula host's `fd::/128` their synthetic IPv6 address.
+As an example we refer to a vula generated random address in the vula ULA range of `fdff:ffff:ffdf::/48` to be the vula host's synthetic IPv6 address.
+This synthetic address could be managed by vula for generation, rotation or persistence in a state file, and it would consist of a single /128 IPv6 address in the `fdff:ffff:ffdf::/48` vula ULA.
+It would serve as the canonical IPv6 address for a peer.

 ### ULA address use and their lifetime

 To use an address in `fd00::/8`, we decided to assign them randomly with no guarantee of their lifetime.
-A peer may or may not keep their `fd::` addresses and updates to this address are propagated as any other property of a vula peer through mutual vula descriptor exchange.
+The vula synthetic address may be changed with the usual constraints of vula peers needing to know the current value.
+A peer may or may not keep their synthetic address and updates to this address are propagated as any other property of a vula peer through mutual vula descriptor exchange.

 This address, while nominally ephemeral, could serve as the primary IPv6 address when vula peers look up their respective peer's IPv6 address by their